-Nuns went by as quiet as leaves and drunken men with sober eyes sang ballads in the lobby of the Greek Hotel.
-My sister and I had new brown stokkings and, if my father was working, cod liver oil.
-The adults talked with tired voices about Zick's Coal Company and then there were silent trips in the evening to the railroad where we filled burlap sacks with the tiny pieces of searches along the tracks.
+coal we found there: My sister and I enjoyed few things more than these searches along the tracks.
 We called the shiny black lumps Midnight Treasure.
 Because we were cautioned to hurry up and be quiet, the whole thing had the furtiveness and excitement that split us with delight.
 Walking home we glanced hopefully back to see the great car loads of slag being dumped, red hot and smoking, into the ravine that skirted the steel mill.
 The roaring mass lit the sky with a dull orange glow that lasted and lasted and lasted.
 It was hard not to stand still and stare at that bright patch of color gurrounded by black.
 Impossible not to feel a shiver when our feet left gravel and hit layers of dead leaves that whispered underfoot.

 But Big Papa would be waiting for us when we returned.
-Would he draw for war amusement those queer, delicate portraits on tiny pieces of paper?
+Would he draw for our amusement those queer, delicate portraits on tiny pieces of paper?

 Two little girls with hugh eyes and thin arms?
 So meticulously did he draw that he never forgot to include the neck shadows cast by our heads.
 We screamed and shrieked with outrage and joy, "Big Papa, we dont't look like that!!"

 Or would he play for us on his violin?
 His eyes closed; his beautiful head weaving to the music he felt but could not read.
 If, however, he had sold many of his Lucky Hart products, and his soup had been to his taste, he might take from his vest packet a hollow brass vial and slowly extract from it a round, hard dot of chewing gum.
 One for each of us.
 The gum he chewed he did not throw away.
 It had regular stops on a rather long journey.
-After the flavor had gone he placed it on his wrist; later behind his ear, then into this brass vial and finally, on special occasions and if we begged hard enough, to us.
+After the flavor had gone he placed it on his wrist; later behind his ear, then into this brass vial and finally, on special occasions and if we begged hard enought, to us.
 What must have been germ ridden and dirt heavy was received by us with the tearful gratitude of sinners redeemed and allowed to take into their mouths the body of Jesus Christ.

-During one of those autumns he sat down by the stove, cracked some walnuts with histeeth, shook the meat into his mouth and, when he was both full and finished, died.
+During one of those autumns he sat down by the Stove, cracked some walnuts with histeeth, shook the meat into his mouth and, when he was both full and finished, died.